Blog Post

 Generally, landlords require that renters who wish to move out give them a thirty-day notice.
 Additionally, responsible renters usually begin their apartment search well in advance.

 That said, the tenant may still have a legitimate reason.
 He or she may have received an unexpected job transfer.
 He or she may also be a domestic violence victim.
-If in doubt, ask them for some proof.
+If in doubt, ask them for some proof before renting out your property.

 These are the 10 top tenant screening questions to ask potential Charlotte tenants.
 Remember, ask the same tenant pre-screening questions to all tenants in order to treat all interviewees equally.